JaskRendix/alphacam_primitive/README.md

 - `export-svg`
 - `serve` (API server)

+All commands are fully tested.

 ---

 ### API (optional)
 A FastAPI server exposing the same functionality over HTTP.

+Export endpoints return files directly using unique temporary filenames, included in the `Content-Disposition` header.

 ---